bngoy/linux-kernel-builder/doc/1-build-boot-init.md

 4. command line utilities, e.g busybox
 5. compiler toolchain, e.g gcc, make, bash.

-#### macOS host
-Since macOS default filesystem is not case-sensitive and the kernel repository requires that, the easiest way is to create a dmg file with the right format:

-- Open Disk Utility
-- File > New Image > Blank Image
-- Select Mac OS Extended (Case-sensitive, Journaled)
-- Mount the dmg in macOS

 ### Practical
 Along the document we will be using **linux-kernel-builder** to build a linux system.
 Linux-kernel-builder uses [docker container](../Dockerfile) technology